Short on time? Here’s the fastest VPN in 2023:

 ExpressVPN also offers a quick-connect feature that connects you to the fastest server for your location, which is really convenient.

 ExpressVPN has industry-leading security and privacy features.
-Its no-logs policy has been independently audited and verified, and it comes with advanced security features like RAM-only servers (every server reset wipes all data) and perfect forward secrecy, which changes your encryption key for each VPN connection to prevent hackers from compromising past or future encryption keys to spy on your connections.
+Its no-logs policy has been independently audited and verified, and it comes with advanced security features like RAM-only servers (every server reset wipes all data) and perfect forward secrecy, which changes your encryption key for each VPN connection to prevent hackers from compromising past or future encryption keys to spy on your connections, and an ad, tracker, and malicious site blocker.
 It also provides full protection against IPv6, DNS, and WebRTC leaks — I ran 10+ leak tests and never saw any leaks.

 ExpressVPN has monthly and yearly plans, with pricing starting at $6.67 / month.
 It’s one of the more expensive VPNs out there, but it provides excellent value (and often gives away months for free).
 It backs all purchases with a 30-day money-back guarantee.